JelmerD/CakePHP4_Bootstrap/README.md

 ## Howto

-- Clone this project into the directory you want to do stuff
+1. Run `git clone https://github.com/JelmerD/CakePHP4_Bootstrap.git <directory>`
-- Open git bash, type `vagrant up`
+1. Run `vagrant up`
-- This should install everything and finally give you some instructions
+1. when you run into the message saying something like `No CakePHP project installed so we need to do some stuff..` Then you have to make sure to follow those instructions.

-- After installation you should be able to remove the `Installation.sh` including the line invoking that file from the VagrantFile
+4. After installation, you should be able to remove the `vagrant/Installation.sh` including the line invoking that file from the VagrantFile